 BUILD Institute is Kiva’s longest standing combined Hub/Trustee partnership.
 BUILD has worked with Kiva to continue to improve the Hubs model, create efficiency, and grow volume so that Michigan residents receive the benefits of this program.

-To read more about the lending process, CLICK HERE
+To read more about the borrowing process: CLICK HERE

 - 0% interest loans up to $15,000